keithledgerwood/WICLab-guide/03-o365-integration.md

 When assigning users to an app, it's common to assign a group to an app and then assign users to the group.

-When assigning a group to an app, you can specify values for app attributes.
+When assigning a group to an app, you can specify values for app attributes, such as Office 365 licenses.
 These will override any mapping for those attributes in the app definition.
 If you don't specify any value for an attribute, the mapping in the app definition will be applied instead.

 ## Assign Group Access to Application

 ![contexttag](images/context-lab.png) ![contexttag](images/persona-okta-admin.png)

 You can assign a group to an app within an app definition.
-This will grant access to the app, and manage the O365 licenses, for all members of the group.
+This will grant access to the app for all members of the group.

 1. In the **Microsoft Office 365** app definition, select the **Assignments** tab.
 1. Click **Assign**, and then select **Assign to Groups**.